IBM/aspera-cli/README.md

 It follows the model of OAuth 2.
 For example, they are used in Aspera on Cloud.
 This is also available for developers for any application integrating Aspera.
-In this API, files, users and groups are identified by an id (a String, e.g. `"125"`, not necessarily numerical).
+In this API, files, users and groups are identified by an id (a `String`, e.g. `"125"`, not necessarily numerical).

 Bearer tokens are typically generated by the authentication application and then recognized by the node API.
 A bearer token is authorized on the node by creating `permissions` on a **folder**.